boecks/janus-gateway-docker/README.md

 Current supported Janus version is: 0.6.2

-A demo webserver will be accessible on port 10080.
+A demo webserver (Apache) is accessible on port 10080.

 The admin API is running on port 7088.